|Technologies||solar systems hydro power biogas digesters|

-- Call for Interested Project Developers - Sale of solar lighting products to end-users.
-With RBF support, a total of 328,000 solar lights are expected to be sold over the duration of the project life.
-You can find the call for proposals and the criteria for eligible solar lamps with more detailed information here.
+1. Call for Interested Project Developers - Sale of solar lighting products to end-users.
+With RBF support, a total of 350,000 solar lights are expected to be sold over the duration of the project life.
+You can find the call for proposals here

 85% of Rwanda’s overall energy comes from biomass, 11% from petroleum products and 4% from hydro for electricity.
 The main consumers of biomass are households using it for cooking, whereas other energy sources are predominantly used for transport, electricity generation and industrial production.
 In 2016, only about 24% of the population had access to electricity.
 The country had about 190 MW installed generation capacity with hydro representing 51% of the electricity mix, thermal 28%, Methane 16% and Solar 5%.